New Release Blitz: The Oracle’s Golem by Mell Eight (Excerpt & Giveaway)

 Book Description

-Reader advisory: This book contains mention of embezzlement, attempted murder, and cancer.
+Reader advisory: This book contains mentions of racism, on-page violence, and depictions of an abusive relationship.

 Excerpt